LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 - **Partial Dependence Plots (PDP)** to examine the isolated impact of selected features on churn.

 ### Findings:
 - The state of Chennai seems to strongly induce non-churning.
-It has both the highest model feature importance at 0.05 and the lowest mean shap value of -0.12.
+It has both the highest model feature importance at 0.08 and the lowest mean shap value of -0.2.
-- Age fluctuates a lot and may both contribute positively and negatively to churning.
-On average it induces churn, with higher churn rates at about 20, 40 and 65 years old.
+- Age fluctuates a lot and contributes both positively and negatively to churning.
+On average it induces non-churning at a mean shap value of -0.02.
+It has higher churn rates at about 20, 30 and 40 years old.
-- The state of Assam seems to moderately cause churn with the highest mean shap value and a partial dependence value of more than 0.25.
+- The state of Rajasthan seems to increase the likelihood of churn on average with the highest mean shap value at 0.01 and a partial dependence value of about 0.28 for churning.
-- Number of children (num_dependents) seem to strongly induce non-churning at 1 and 4 children, having an average SHAP value of -0.11 and -0.07 respectively.
+- Number of children (num_dependents) seem to have the highest likelihood of churning at 0 children and the lowest at 3 children, according to the partial dependence plot.
+- The month contributes both positively and negatively to churning.
+On average it slightly induces non-churning at a mean shap value of -0.01.
+The month that seems to have the highest churn rate is January according to the partial dependence plot.
-- The first month also seems to consistently be related with low churning, with high importance in both feature importance, shap summary plot, mean shap value at -0.07 and a high number of negative shap values at 1573.
+- The telecom partner of Airtel seems to strongly induce non-churning with a mean shap value of -0.18, primarily negative shap values at -1309 negative and 691 positive and a partial dependence value at about 0.21 for non-churning and 0.18 for churning.

 ---